huggingface/transformers/README.md

 `BertForMultipleChoice` is a fine-tuning model that includes `BertModel` and a linear layer on top of the `BertModel`.

-The linear layer outputs a single value for each choice of a multiple choice problem, then all the output corresponding to an instance are passed through a softmax to get the model choice.
+The linear layer outputs a single value for each choice of a multiple choice problem, then all the outputs corresponding to an instance are passed through a softmax to get the model choice.

 This implementation is largely inspired by the work of OpenAI in [Improving Language Understanding by Generative Pre-Training](https://blog.openai.com/language-unsupervised/) and the answer of Jacob Devlin in the following [issue](https://github.com/google-research/bert/issues/38).